What is gambling?

 Not all people who experience problem gambling are alike, nor are the problems they experience.
 People with gambling problems are found in all age groups, income levels, races, religions and cultures.
 Some people develop gambling problems suddenly while others take many years to develop a problem.

-Higher prevalence rates of problem gambling are found in people in their teens and 20s.
-Even further, ethnic minorities, active duty military, veterans, senior citizens and those with a mental health or substance use disorder history have even higher prevalence rates.
+Higher prevalence rates of problem gambling are found in people in their teens and twenties.
+Even further, ethnic minorities, active duty military, veterans, older adults and individuals with a mental health or substance use disorder history have even higher prevalence rates.

 What are the risk factors for problem gambling?